BillGates98/DLinker/README.md

 ## Tech

-Dillinger uses a number of open source projects to work properly:
+DLinker is implemented with below elements to work properly :

 - [Python >=3.8] - Awesome Language who is an interpreted, multi-paradigm and multi-platform programming language.!
 - [Visual Studio Code Editor] - awesome text editor